-Kyndryl And Veeam Announce Global Strategic Alliance To Deliver Comprehensive Cyber Resiliency
+Kyndryl and Veeam Announce Global Strategic Alliance to Deliver Comprehensive Cyber Resiliency

-(MENAFN- ForPressRelease) India, February 22, 2024: Kyndryl, the world's largest technology infrastructure services provider, and Veeam Software, the #1 leader by market share in Data Replication and Protection Software, today announced a global strategic alliance focused on providing customers with resiliency services supported by innovative technology, expert infrastructure management and incident recovery services.
+DUBAI, UAE, 22nd February, 2024 – Kyndryl (NYSE: KD), the world’s largest technology infrastructure services provider, and Veeam® Software, the #1 leader by market share in Data Replication and Protection Software, today announced a global strategic alliance focused on providing customers with resiliency services supported by innovative technology, expert infrastructure management and incident recovery services.
 Under the alliance, Kyndryl will now be a Veeam Accredited Service Partner (VASP).

 Kyndryl offers professional services and technical implementation integrated with Veeam solutions, providing customers with options for: